GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 * Fun and games

 These are just a few examples of the many things that extensions can do.
-See the [Chrome Web Store] to see thousands of different examples of published extensions.
+See the [Chrome Web Store][cws] to see thousands of different examples of published extensions.

 ### How do extensions work?